Webfishing

 A charming little visual novel that takes place in a mysterious ghost town.
 This story can go from goofy to sad, and sometimes violent and a bit bloody, but at its core it’s filled with sincere and heartfelt emotions.
 There’s no gameplay to speak of at all, but I think this was an effective use of the medium.
 While this could’ve just been a novel, I think that the visuals and ost really enhanced the experience.

 Something that immediately hit me was the atmosphere of this vn.
 It’s incredibly melancholic but also strangely calming and pleasant.
 A winter that never ends, a near constant night sky, and a town full of ghosts that can’t die (heh that rhymes).
 This is supplemented by a really good ost and a very cutesy art style.
-The colors are soft, but feel vibrant and cozy when contrasted against the winter landscape.
+The colors are soft, but feel vibrant and cosy when contrasted against the winter landscape.
 Marketing described this vn as “cruel cuteness and melancholy violence” which is a very apt description.

 The story starts with you getting thrust into Sayoko’s monologuing, which you need to get used to because she’s going to do that a lot.
 Sayoko is a very introspective character who spends a lot of time in her head.
 She struggles with a great deal of internal conflict, and tends to overthink and beat herself up.
 I enjoyed having these quiet moments where Sayoko does nothing but reflect on her actions and complicated emotions.
 Though at times, I felt like the pacing was dragging with her long-winded introspection.
 But overall I was fine with it since I really liked the writing style.
 The prose was really good at setting the mood and tone, it flows smoothly and is descriptive when it needs to be.
 However, it uses metaphors a bit excessively (but that’s just my personal taste).